-Discover 5 Ways You Can Start Taking Back Control from Stress
+5 Ways To Take Back Control and Reduce Stress

-What if you didn’t have to live like that?
+What if you didn’t have to live life stressed?
 Would you like an alternative?
-You could learn to eliminate your stress through some simple decisions and small habit changes.
+Good news is, you can learn to eliminate your stress through some simple decisions and small habit changes.

 Here are 5 easy steps to manage stress: